ShrRa/interpython_hpc/_episodes/14-command-line.md

 > edu02@172.16.55.121's password:
 > hello_world.sh                                     100%  130     0.1KB/s   00:01
 ```

 Another option for moving files is `rsync`.
 This actually checks that the file or directory has been updated and only moves new things.
 The format is the same as `scp`: `rsync <what you want to copy> <where to put it>`.

+Another option for moving files is the file transfer protocol `ftp` and secure file transfer protocol or `sftp`.
+This allows you to actually log onto the HPC and upload files from your machine or download them from the HPC to your local machine.
+To use `sftp` basic syntax is `sftp user@address`.
+You will then be promted for your password.
+Once you are logged in you can interact with the shell with basic commands like `ls` and `cd`.
+To download a file from the HPC to your local computer type `get <filename>`.
+To upload a file from your local machine to the HPC, type `put <filename>`

 Finally, if you are using version control to track your development and have a remote server (e.g. GitHub, Bitbucket).
 Then you can use this to create another copy of your repository on the HPC and transfer files via the remote server.